MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 Chromium-based browsers are testing and shaping this feature.
 For more information including code examples, navigate to [Let web applications be file handlers][WebDevFileHandling].

-To preview file handling in Microsoft Edge for Windows 10 and later, navigate to [Turn on experimental features](#turn-on-experimental-features) and turn on **File Handling API**.
+To preview file handling in Microsoft Edge for Windows 10 or later, navigate to [Turn on experimental features](#turn-on-experimental-features) and turn on **File Handling API**.

 ## Providing feedback on experimental features